mhelmore/openapi-cop/CONTRIBUTING.md

 ## Report bugs using GitHub issues

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/EXXETA/openapi-cop/issues/new) -- it's that easy!
+Report a bug by [opening a new issue](https://github.com/EXXETA/openapi-cop/issues/new) — it's that easy!

 ## Write bug reports with detail, context and sample code

 Here's [a great example from Craig Hockenberry](http://www.openradar.me/11905408).

-__Great Bug Reports__ tend to have:
+_Great Bug Reports_ tend to have:

 - A quick summary and/or background context
 - Steps to reproduce